-The people in the first meeting like – HR, Hiring manger, the person who currently holds the open position will prove as a good interviewer.
+The people in the first meeting like – HR, Hiring manager, the person who currently holds the open position will prove as a good interviewer.

-HR will judge on behavioral, stability and cultural aspects, whereas technical part can be taken care of by the other two interviewers.
+HR will judge on behavioural, stability and cultural aspects, whereas the technical part can be taken care of by the other two interviewers.

 7. Making sure the expectations are known to all the interview panel:

 Internal coordination between the interview panel is essential, the expectations from the candidate must be clear to all.

 Prepare a specific set of questions along with an evaluation form to support it.
 Asking open-ended questions to the candidate can help analyze on the mentioned parameters in a better way.

 Some organizations have a scoring system whereas some follow a ranking system.
 Evaluation form helps you to gain an overview of the candidate’s capabilities and help in making easy decision.

 In addition, a formalized hiring procedure rules out the possibility of bad hire.
 It is very useful as all the candidates are evaluated in the same parameters and thus avoids discrimination of any sort.